IkwukaCySec/alx-system_engineering-devops/README.md

 - To run the file, enter `./file_name` and click the "Enter" button
 - If you encounter any challenging error or bugs, please report the issue or create a Pull Request.
 Thank you!

+### How To Check if Bash/Shell Syntax Is Correct

+- Enter (`cd`) your desired directory
+- Type `Shellcheck` followed by 'file_name'
+- Click the Enter button.

+1. If there are/is errors you will pointed to the spotted bugs, to be fixed.
+2. But if your Bash command is correct, the testing command will display nothing.

 ### Projects and File Contents

 | **Project**   |   **File Contents** |